Top

 Forte de Galle

-I went with a well-researched list of places I wanted to visit when I visited Sri Lanka late last year.
+I went with a well-researched list of places I wanted to visit when I went to Sri Lanka.
 The teardrop country, near India, holds in itself centuries of tradition and its ancient cities and the Galle Fort witness history.

 About 100 km from the capital, Colombo, and very close to the place where I was lodged in the south, Galle made even more sense to me when I learned that in 1505 a Portuguese vessel bound for the Maldives stopped there to take refuge from a storm.